Almarch/NLP-from-a-PC/README.md

 ## Pull the models

 [Ollama](https://github.com/ollama/ollama) is included in the stack.
 It requires 2 models:
-- a LLM
+- a LLM.
+By default, [Mistral-Nemo](https://huggingface.co/mistralai/Mistral-Nemo-Instruct-2407) is selected.
-- an encoder
+- an encoder.
+By default, [BGE-M3](https://huggingface.co/BAAI/bge-m3) is selected.

 If you change the models, adjust `services/myAgent/myAgent/__main__.py` accordingly.